 Ever wonder about the correlation between mistletoe and kissing?
 The Significance of Holly and Mistletoe Holly Holly and mistletoe were sacred plants for the pagans.

-Well, funnily enough, the tradition goes back to the pagans.
+Funnily enough, the tradition goes back to the pagans.
 Everyone from the Romans and Celts to the Druids and the Norse knew about mistletoe.
-It was considered a highly sacred plant and involved in several pagan rituals.
+It was considered a highly sacred plant and was involved in several pagan rituals.

 5. Decking the halls with holly

-Early Christians began to celebrate Christmas at the time of Saturnalia and Yule; however, they were often persecuted for practising their new religion.
+Early Christians began to celebrate Christmas during Saturnalia and Yule; however, they were often persecuted for practising their new religion.
 It was lucky that Christmas coincided with Saturnalia, allowing Christians to have a cover for their Christmas celebrations.

 To avoid detection and make it look like they were celebrating Saturnalia, Christians started hanging holly wreaths around their homes.
 This allowed them to recognise other Christians and still do something nice to celebrate their sacred holiday.
 Eventually, as pagans decreased, holly became a symbol of Christmas instead of Saturnalia.